How to sound like a true fashionista From A to Z.

 Statement: a bold accessory you wear that draws everyone’s attention to it, a statement earring, bag or necklace for example, impossible to be ignored.

-Tailored: a way to describe a garment that is more structured and precisely fitted, looking like tailor-made.
+Tailored: a way to describe a garment that is more structured and precisely fitted, looking tailor-made.

 Unitard: A one-piece skin-tight garment that goes from neck to ankles.
 Well, on second thought, better forget the word and the look!